Inheritance Strategies with JPA and Hibernate – The Complete Guide

 The mapped superclass strategy is the simplest approach to mapping an inheritance structure to database tables.
 It maps each concrete class to its own table.

-That allows you to share the attribute definition between multiple entities.
+That allows you to share attributes and their mapping definitions between multiple entities.
 But it also has a huge drawback.
-A mapped superclass is not an entity, and there is no table for it.
+A mapped superclass is not an entity, and it’s not mapped to a database table.

-That means that you can’t use polymorphic queries that select all Publication entities and you also can’t define a relationship between an Author entity and all Publications.
-You either need to use uni-directional relationship from the Publication to the Author entity, or you have to define a relationship between an Author and each kind of Publication.
-In general, if you need these relationships, you should have a look at the other inheritance strategies.
-They are most likely a better fit for your use case.
+That means that you can’t use polymorphic queries that select all Publication entities or define an association between an Author entity and all Publications.
+You either need to use a uni-directional association from the Publication to the Author entity or define associations between an Author and each kind of Publication.
+If you need such associations, you should use one of the other inheritance strategies.
+They are a much better fit for your use case.

-If you just want to share state and mapping information between your entities, the mapped superclass strategy is a good fit and easy to implement.
-You just have to set up your inheritance structure, annotate the mapping information for all attributes and add the @MappedSuperclass annotation to your superclass.
+If you only want to share state and mapping information between your entities, the mapped superclass strategy is a good fit and easy to implement.
+You set up your inheritance structure, add the required mapping annotations to each attribute, and add the @MappedSuperclass annotation to your superclass.
 Without the @MappedSuperclass annotation, Hibernate will ignore the mapping information of your superclass.

 The subclasses Book and BlogPost extend the Publication class and add their specific attributes with their mapping annotations.
-Both classes are also annotated with @Entity and will be managed by the persistence provider.
+I annotated both classes with @Entity, and the persistence provider will manage them.

-As I explained at the beginning of this section, you can’t use the inheritance structure for polymorphic queries or to define relationships.
+As I explained at the beginning of this section, you can’t perform polymorphic queries on inheritance hierarchies mapped using the @MappedSuperclass strategy.
+You also can’t define an association to the superclass.
 But you can, of course, query the entities in the same way as any other entity.

 List books = em.createQuery(“SELECT b FROM Book b”, Book.class).getResultList();